Generalization Bounds: Perspectives from Information Theory and PAC-Bayes

 Finally, on a deeper level, generalization bounds can enable a more complete understanding of learning algorithms.

 While the literature on generalization bounds is vast, making an in-depth review of the full field beyond our scope, we will discuss several key references. \citet{valiant-84a} formalized a model of learnability, called Probably Approximately Correct (PAC) learning.
 Roughly speaking, a problem is PAC learnable if there exists a learning algorithm such that, for any data distribution, the selected hypothesis has satisfactory performance with high probability.
-In the preceding decade, \citet{vapnik-71a} studied the uniform convergence of certain events, which they characterized in terms of a property of the underlying set that would later be termed the Vapnik-Chervonenkis (VC) dimension, which can be thought of as a measure of complexity. \citet{blumer-89a} connected these two topics, and demonstrated that the VC dimension of a hypothesis class characterized its PAC learnability.
+In the preceding decade, \citet{vapnik-71a} studied the uniform convergence of certain events.
+They characterized this convergence in terms of a property of the underlying set that would later be termed the Vapnik-Chervonenkis (VC) dimension, which can be thought of as a measure of complexity. \citet{blumer-89a} connected these two topics, and demonstrated that the VC dimension of a hypothesis class characterizes its PAC learnability.
 We discuss these topics and additional results in more detail in \cref{sec:uniform-convergence}.